lucateo/ULDM_dwarf_galaxy/README.rst

 Notebooks
 ---------
-For reproducing the main results of the paper, we have data available in the ``out_stars`` folder.
+For reproducing the main results of the paper, we have data available in the ``out_stars`` folder and on h5 file format.
-Due to heavy size of star data, we uploaded only one example of a simulation.
+Due to heavy size of star data, we reduced the sample of stars to 1000, rather than the 10000 used on the paper.
+Results are not affected.
 Other data are available upon request.
 To use those data, we prepared the jupyter notebook:

 * ``uldm_stars_notebook.ipynb``: code related to reproduce the main figures of our work.